golu088/Projecct_01_Data_Analysis/README.md

-Documentation for Salary Data Analysis Project
+Documentation for  Data Analysis Project

 Project Overview
 This project aims to analyze employee salary data using Python and the `pandas` library.
 The script reads data from a CSV file named **`emp.csv`** and computes statistical measures such as **Mean**, **Median**, and **Mode** of the salary column, provided it exists in the dataset.